Professor Adriaan van Klinken

 - Director, Leeds University Centre for African Studies

-In my doctoral and immediate postdoctoral research, I studied transformations of masculinity in Catholic and Pentecostal settings in Zambia, relating these to the discourse of transformative masculinity presented by some leading African theologians.
+- In my doctoral and immediate postdoctoral research, I studied Christianity and the politics of masculinity, specifically in Zambia.
 This work was published in my first book, Transforming Masculinities in African Christianity: Gender Controversies in Times of AIDS (Ashgate 2013).

-In more recent years, the focus of my research has been on the politicisation of homosexuality in African Christian contexts.
+- I have done extensive research on religion and the politicisation of homosexuality in Africa.
 Together with Ezra Chitando I have co-edited two book volumes on this subject, Public Religion and the Politics of Homosexuality in Africa and Christianity and Controversies over Homosexuality in Contemporary Africa (Routledge 2016).
 Together with Ebenezer Obadare, I edited Christianity, Sexuality and Citizenship in Africa (Routledge 2018).

 - PhD in Religious Studies, Utrecht University (2011)